ibm-cloud-docs/event-notifications/en-predefined-templates.md

 ---
 {{site.data.keyword.attribute-definition-list}}

-# Pre-defined templates
+# Managing pre-defined templates for notification messages
 {: #en-predefinedTemplates}

-You can use pre-defined templates to design and structure notification messages.
-You can modify a pre-defined template to best suit your requirements and save it as a user-defined template. {{site.data.keyword.cloud_notm}} services source these payloads and destinations like Slack, email and Microsoft Teams render them in a user-defined template structure.
+You can use pre-defined templates to design and structure notifications that are managed by using {{site.data.keyword.en_short}}. {{site.data.keyword.cloud_notm}} services source these payloads and destinations like Slack, email and Microsoft Teams render them in a user-defined template structure.
 {: shortdesc}

+For more custom messages, you can modify an existing template to better suit your needs and save it as a user-defined template.
+{: tip}

 A pre-defined template definition maps to a pair of a source and a destination and has a single instance.
 For example, a pre-defined template definition maps to a Resource Lifecycle event as a source and a Slack as a destination.